phanhongan/ml-systems-evaluation/docs/developer/development.md

 ### Local CI Simulation

-Run the same checks locally that CI runs:
+Run the same checks locally that CI runs.
+See [`.github/workflows/test.yml`](../../.github/workflows/test.yml) for the exact CI configuration:

 ```bash
 # Install all dependencies